 The 1890s Venetian Gothic building of the Chicago Athletic Association hotel exudes old-world charisma.
 The playful spirit of its former life as an exclusive sports club echoes throughout the 20th-century-style rooms.
 Pommel horses double as ottomans, and boxing-style robes await in the Carrara marble bathrooms.
 Explore all the nooks and crannies of the former athletic club, including the original lap pool and enigmatic game room.
 When it comes to dining, you are spoiled for choice – the Cherry Circle Room’s farm-to-table fare and the sun-drenched atrium of rooftop restaurant Cindy’s are just two of the options.

-Take advantage of Kimpton Gray’s curated concierge service, which offers help with everything from bar recommendations in the Loop to engagement surprises on the beach.
-Top-notch amenities include an on-site tie bar, bikes to rent and Lululemon yoga mats in the fitness center.
-The bedrooms are the epitome of simple sophistication, lined in textured wallpaper with luxurious linens in a soothing gray/blue color palate.
+Take advantage of Kimpton Gray Hotel’s curated concierge service, which offers help with everything from bar recommendations in the Loop to engagement surprises on the beach.
+Top-notch amenities include the on-site Tie Bar, bikes to rent and Lululemon yoga mats in the fitness center.
+The bedrooms are the epitome of simple sophistication, lined in textured wallpaper with luxurious linens in a palette of soothing grays and blues.

 LondonHouse Chicago resides in a striking Beaux-Arts structure, one of Chicago’s original skyscrapers.
 Previously housing radio studios and jazz clubs, the 22-story building now comprises a state-of-the-art gym, a tranquil spa with eco-friendly treatments (try the Warm Honey Drizzle) and glamorous rooms with sweeping views of the Chicago River.
 The jewel in its cloud-brushing crown is the three-floor rooftop bar, a magical spot to sip on a Forbidden Fruit cocktail, which combines gin, blueberry, lemon and sparkling wine.